 Sometimes users place both the AirPods charging case with their phone in their trousers or handbags which also leave both items all scratched up.
 So it's advisable to get a protective case for your AirPods.
 At Kulor Cases, we have a small selection of leather AirPods cases that we could help personalize.
 They are also the perfect match if you own one of our iPhone cases.
 Go check them out!

-P.S.
-If you want to remove the scratches on your phone's screen, head to this quick fix guide.
+Do you also want to remove the scratches on your phone's screen?
+Jump right to this quick fix guide.

 |Rose Gold Foil|